gurkanakdeniz/week-todos-vue-client/README.md

 # Week Todos

-This project was developed with vue to manage the list of common weekly to-do. websocket was used for communication.
-It was developed as a simple example for Socket and vue. you can make it look more beautiful or you can help to add drag and drop features(or another).
+This project was developed with vue to manage the list of common weekly to-do.
+Websocket was used for communication.
+It was developed as a simple example for Socket and Vue. you can make it look more beautiful or you can help to add drag and drop features(or another).

 **backend** : https://github.com/gurkanakdeniz/week-todos-nodejs-backend